Green River (Colorado River tributary): Description

-The Green is a large, deep, powerful river.
-It ranges from 100 to 300 feet (30 to 100 m) wide in the upper course and from 300 to 1500 ft wide in its lower course, and from 3 to 50 ft in depth.
+The Green ranges from 30 to 100 ft wide in the upper course and from 300 to 1500 ft wide in its lower course, and from 3 to 50 ft in depth.
 It is navigable by small craft throughout its course and by large motorboats upstream to Flaming Gorge Dam.
 Near the areas where the Oregon Trail crosses the river, it is 400 to 500 ft wide and averages about 20 ft deep at normal flow.

-Green River gets its name from the green tint caused by the sediments suspended in its waters.
 The mouth of Split Mountain Canyon, Dinosaur National Monument, Utah.